yangyuxue1994/SQL_Project3/README.md

 Click on the "Accept lab assignment" link in the email "Action required: Accept your lab assignment", log in using your washington.edu account and password.

 Afterward, you will be forwarded to the [Azure portal](https://portal.azure.com/).
+Don't forget to click "accept lab handout" on the front page to receive your Azure credits.

 #### Step 2: Learn about Azure SQL Server